G0vi/DEFLATE/README.md

 discriminate_deflate.py: train discriminative model code

-All data has been encrypted, and the code also needs to be decrypted before use.
+All data has been encrypted, which needs to be decrypted before use.
 If you need it, please contact us by email.